frederic-perez/AmE-dictionary/data/dictionary.md

 __accountant__ :es: contable
 __accounts__ _n_ _By some accounts._
 __accoutrements__
-__accrete__ _v_ :three: (accretes) To make larger or greater, as by increased growth. _Once details are mixed with essential concepts, more and more details tend to accrete within the function._
+__accrete__ _v_ :four: (accretes) To make larger or greater, as by increased growth. _Once details are mixed with essential concepts, more and more details tend to accrete within the function._
 __accretion__
 __accrue__ _v_ :five: (accrued) To increase in value or amount gradually as time passes; to grow or build up slowly. _Even if banana sales languish, other benefits may accrue._
 __acerbic__ _adj_ :three::hammer: